 Ever notice that private chats online are almost always civil and calm?
 Yet, big forum threads or comment sections turn into a complete shit show?
 Yup.

-- The effects of self-selection – Comments, forums, chatrooms all usually require that you register or take the time to type out your thoughts.
-As a result, the only people tend to bother doing such a thing are people who feel particularly positive or negative about something.
-All of the people who feel neutral or slightly one way or another get lost because sharing their opinion is not worth the investment of time and effort for them.
+- The effects of self-selection – Comments, forums, and chatrooms all usually require that you register or take the time to type out your thoughts.
+As a result, the only people who tend to bother doing such a thing are people who feel particularly positive or negative about something.
+All of the people who feel neutral or only slightly lean one way or another get lost because sharing their opinion is not worth the investment of time and effort for them.

 Sound kind of like politics in the 21st century?